Do you wish your child would think before acting more often? Learn how to teach impulse control for kids with these 5 useful tools.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-No one wants their kid to be “the bully” who can’t keep his hands to himself.
+We all want our kids to learn how to control their impulses.
+No one wants their child to be “the bully” who can’t keep his hands to himself.
 It’s also exhausting to say “no” over and over, or to follow your child around to make sure he’s behaving well.

 Thankfully, it doesn’t have to be this way.